ArrogantGao/Personal_Materials/defense/main.typ

 - Theoretical analysis of Ewald summation for dielectric-confined planar systems.

-- Development of novel fast algorithms for simulating quasi-2D Coulomb systems, including both stochastic methods and spectral methods.
+- Development of novel fast algorithms for simulating quasi-2D Coulomb systems, including both stochastic methods and spectral methods, for non-dielectrically confined systems, dielectrically confined systems, and negatively confined systems.

-// - Application of the methods to the simulation of all-atom water models confined by slabs.

-- Observation of spontaneous symmetry broken solely via dielectric confinements for the first time.
+- Applications in MD simulations, including all-atom simulations of SPC/E water, and the observation of spontaneous symmetry broken solely via dielectric confinements for the first time.

+== Future works

+- Extend our methods to more complex systems, including systems with complex geometries such as curved surfaces and polarizable particles.

+- Extend our methods to different interaction kernels, such as the dipolar interactions, the Stokes interactions and the Yukawa interactions.

+- Application to the simulation of real world systems, such as biomolecular systems and colloidal systems.

 == Publications
 #timecounter(1)